AuthorCarpentry/markdown-github-webpages/02-gh-pages.md

 * Make sure there are no errors, then check out your new website!
 It will be at https://<yourgithubusername>.github.io/my-first-webpage
 * Take a moment to pat yourself on the back.

-### Excercise
+## Excercise
 Can you figure out how to add the resume from the last topic as a separate page on the website?
 What is its link?
-Can you change the link from the homepage so it links to it.
+Can you change the link from the homepage so it links to it?

+### Solution
+* First copy your myresume.md file to the my-first-webpage folder
+* Add a YAML header just like above, except with a different title.
+* Run the add all, commit and push option